-Numerous baseline and retrospective studies that included MCI/MI, indicate that sensitization to this preservative is common world-wide.
-These case studies demonstrate sensitization to MCI/MI in a wide range of materials, including personal care products, paints, glues, and cleaners.
+Numerous baseline and retrospective studies that included MCI/MI indicate that sensitization to this preservative occurs world-wide.
+Numerous case studies demonstrate sensitization to MCI/MI resulting from exposure to a wide range of materials, including personal care products, paints, glues, and cleaners.

-A skin sensitization induction risk assessment of MCI/MI in multiple personal care and cosmetic products found that some leave-on products with MCI/MI at the recommended safe concentration of 7.5 ppm may increase the risk of sensitization induction.
-Rinse-off products with 15 ppm MCI/MI were not associated with a potential increase risk of skin sensitization induction.
+Skin sensitization induction risk assessments of MCI/MI in multiple personal care and cosmetic products found that some leave-on products with MCI/MI at the recommended safe concentration of 7.5 ppm may increase the risk of sensitization induction.
+In most rinse-off products, 15 ppm MCI/MI was not associated with a potential increase risk of skin sensitization induction.